Spin Your Thesis! programme phases

 During this first phase, the applicants will build their team, find an endorsing professor or academic supervisor and start thinking seriously about their project.

 After defining their project, the students must think about how their experiment will be realised.
 At the end of this process, they will be expected to have a very accurate knowledge of the scientific theory behind their project, as well as the way they will realise their experiment – in both a qualitative and quantitative way.

 The experiment proposal should focus on the scientific and/or technological objectives of the project and on the technical details needed to implement their experiment.
 In other words, participants are invited to explain what they intend to investigate and how they are going to implement their experiment.
 Students should show that they have very good knowledge of their project topic using references to bibliography and scientific literature in the field, and giving details of the results expected.

 B. Review of the proposal and selection of the winning teams

-The review board will select the best experiments to be performed in the Large Diameter Centrifuge (LDC) and, in collaboration with ELGRA, propose mentorship from an expert in gravity-related research.
+The review board will select up to four experiments to be performed in the Large Diameter Centrifuge (LDC) and, in collaboration with ELGRA, propose mentorship from an expert in gravity-related research.
 The selection of up to four teams and the allocation of ELGRA mentors are expected, respectively, at the end of January and mid-February of the following year.

 C. Experiment preparation

-Based on the proposal, the selected teams will start to implement and build their experiment, helped by qualified professionals and their ELGRA mentor.
+Based on the proposal, the selected teams will start to implement and build their experiment helped by qualified professionals and their ELGRA mentor.
 The cost of the building is partly supported by ESA's Education Office.
-The students should prepare their experiment by taking the 'LDC Experimenter User Manual' into account and by consulting with experts from ESA’s Education Office and the Life and Physical Sciences Instrumentation and Life Support Laboratory (LIS).
+The students should prepare their experiment by taking the 'LDC Experimenter User Manual' (list of documents) into account and by consulting with experts from ESA’s Education Office and the Life and Physical Sciences Instrumentation and Life Support Laboratory (LIS).